By: Richard Caro | Posted: November 10, 2018 | Updated: May 15, 2023

 Medical Alert Devices have a variety of different features.
 In prior work we have put a lot of effort into explaining exactly what all these features are, and how to decide which features matter for a specific person.

-We don't try and replicate that work in this article.
-Instead, for anything that seems a bit confusing or unclear, we recommend you look at our section called Learning Module: About Medical Alert Systems, where you can see a basic tutorial about medical alerts as well as two rather detailed online workshops going into a lot of depth about all the different features — and how to pick those that matter for you.
+We don’t try and replicate that work in this article.
+Instead, for anything that seems a bit confusing or unclear, we recommend you look at our section called Learning Module: About Medical Alert Systems, where you can see a basic tutorial about medical alerts as well as access other material going into a lot of depth about all the different features — and how to pick those that matter for you.

-Quite independent of how these products performed as medical alerts, which we discuss below, the four products represent somewhat different visions of what a "smartwatch as medical alert" should be.
+Quite independent of how these products performed as medical alerts, which we discuss below, the eight products represent somewhat different visions of what a “smartwatch as medical alert” should be.

 One aspect of this is where they fit on the continuum between “state of the art smartwatch”, and “conventional medical alert” — embodied primarily in their “stylishness” and number of smartwatch features.